siddheshpote/quantium_virtual_internship/README.md

 Click on the following [link](https://www.theforage.com/virtual-internships/prototype/NkaC7knWtjSbi6aYv/Data%20Analytics%20Virtual%20Experience%20Program) and follow the steps mentioned. :grinning:

 ## Certificate of completion
-[Here](https://www.linkedin.com/posts/siddhesh-pote-438a9a174_quantium-virtual-internship-completion-certificate-activity-6747564109501362176-cJXc) ids the link to my Linkedin profile to view the certificate.
+[Here](https://www.linkedin.com/posts/siddhesh-pote-438a9a174_quantium-virtual-internship-completion-certificate-activity-6747564109501362176-cJXc) is the link to my Linkedin profile to view the certificate.